Period of 12 months – stretching over two calendar years – during which teaching takes place, i.e. lessons, exercises and laboratory activities.

-An extraordinary professor is in the three years preceding an appointment as ordinary professor.
+A professor pro tempore is in the three years preceding an appointment as ordinary professor.
 In the previous university reform, before finally taking up the role of first level professor, there was a three-year period followed by a scientific and didactic evaluation.
 This no longer applies under current legislation.

 An associate professor (also known as second level professor) has been assigned a teaching position.
 Their academic position is lower than that of a first level professor.

 UNCONFIRMED ASSOCIATE PROFESSOR